 - Preheat oven to 350˚F and line 2 baking sheets with parchment paper.

-- To make two flax eggs, stir together 2 tbsp ground flax meal with 6 tbsp water.
+- To make two flax eggs, stir together 2 tablespoon ground flax meal with 6 tablespoon water.
 Let thicken for 15 minutes.
 (Read more on flax eggs here)

 - In a mixing bowl, stir together gluten free 1 to 1 flour, oats, salt, cinnamon, baking powder and baking soda.